duniter/duniter/doc/Protocol.md

 #### Line endings

 No new line character exists in a signature.
+However, a signature may be followed by a new line character, hence denoting the end of the signature.

 ## Formats